Mathieu Joseph: International play

-Joseph was selected for Canada's junior team for the 2017 World Junior Ice Hockey Championships.
+Joseph was selected for Canada's junior team for the 2017 World Junior Championships.
 He helped Canada win the silver medal, scoring in the final, only to lose to the United States in a shootout, 5–4.
-On April 29, 2019, Joseph was named to make his senior debut for Team Canada at the 2019 IIHF World Championship held in Slovakia.
+On April 29, 2019, Joseph was named to make his senior debut for Canada at the 2019 World Championship.
 He helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the silver medal on May 26, 2019.
-Joseph finished the tournament posting 1 goal and 2 points in 10 games.
+Joseph finished the tournament posting one goal and one assist in 10 games.